mariawolf29/School_District_Analysis/README.md

 - Changing data put Thomas High Shool on Overall Passing lever for the district, which is 64%

--
-✓ How does removing the ninth
-grade scores affect the following
-- Math and Reading Scores
+- Math and Reading Scores for ninth grade for Thomas High School are not counted NaN
-by Grade

-- Scores by School Spending
-- Scores by School Size
+- Scores by School Spending - Thomas High School is in the third spending range bin, passing percentage for math and reading declined and overal passing went down by 7%

+- Scores by School Size - Thomas High School is medium size shool, only medium size school passing percentage for math and reading declined and overal passing went down by 6%.

-- Scores by School Type
+- Scores by School Type - Thomas High School is charter school, passing math and reading number went down, overal passing down by 3%